What Makes Personal Caregiving Services Unique?

 We do this by applying rigorous qualifications and screening of caregivers we hire and in fact only 5% of applicants are hired.
 We also require on-going training and continuing education in non-traditional areas such as customer service, hospitality, effective communication techniques, team work, and methods to promote and support the psycho-social needs of our clients.
 Likewise, caregivers receive the same on-going training in dementia/Alzheimer’s care, wound care, rehabilitation, and monitoring and observation of each client’s key clinical signs.

 - The average length of service of our caregivers is 2 years.
-38% of our caregivers have been with our agency for more than 2 years.
+40% of our caregivers have been with our agency for more than 2 years.
+Some of our caregivers have been with the agency for over 5 years and some as many as 10 years.

-- The owner and president of the agency, Sid Gerber has over 22 years of experience delivering quality care and emotional support and long term care consulting to hundreds of clients.
+- The owner and president of the agency, Sid Gerber has over 28 years of experience delivering quality care and emotional support and long-term care consulting to hundreds of clients.
 He is committed to his personal involvement with each client and is available to his clients on a 24/7 basis nor does he delegate that responsibility to anyone else in his organization.
+Because of his years of professional experience, and knowledge, he is able to guide clients and their family members with the best decisions possible.

 - Before being assigned to a client, every caregiver is mentored by the client’s current caregiver to review the client’s routine and daily needs requiring the caregiver’s assistance.